S. Korea's new COVID-19 cases at 10,000 level for 4th day | Yonhap News Agency

 S. Korea's new COVID-19 cases at 10,000 level for 4th day

-SEOUL, April 21 (Yonhap) -- South Korea's new coronavirus cases stayed at the 10,000 level for the fourth consecutive day Friday, as the COVID-19 pandemic has loosened its grip on the country for months now.
+SEOUL, April 28 (Yonhap) -- South Korea's new coronavirus cases stayed at the 10,000 level for the fourth consecutive day Friday, as the country is nearing to pre-pandemic normalcy.

-Daily infections fell to 4,946 cases Monday after staying above 10,000 for the previous six days.
-The daily caseload bounced back to over 10,000 on Tuesday.
+Friday's tally is lower than the 14,284 a day earlier but a tad higher than the 13,596 a week ago.
+Daily infections fell to 5,027 on Monday after staying above 10,000 for the previous six days through Sunday.

-The Friday figure went up by around 1,900 cases from a week ago and up by around 2,800 cases from two weeks ago, in a slight uptick in infections amid eased curbs.

-The country added seven COVID-19 deaths, raising the death toll to 34,408.
-The number of critically ill patients came to 142, up from 136 the previous day, the KDCA said.
+The country added 11 COVID-19 deaths, raising the death toll to 34,471.
+The number of critically ill patients came to 144, down from 151 the previous day, the KDCA said.

-In another step to return to pre-pandemic normalcy, the government plans to shorten the mandatory COVID-19 isolation period to five days from the current seven next month.
+In another step to return to pre-pandemic normalcy, the government plans to shorten the mandatory COVID-19 isolation period to five days from the current seven.

 brk@yna.co.kr